junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 CSC also has funding for visiting researchers, including visiting PhDs and scholars.
 The procedures is a little different.
 Please contact us if you are interested.

-# UK Jiangsu 20+20 Programme for Visiting Researchers
-If you are PhD students or scholars in universities of Jiangsu Province, China, another potential route is the [UK Jiangsu 20+20 programme](https://junqing-zhang.github.io/posts/2019/04/blog-post-uk-jiangsu-collaboration/){:target="_blank"}.

-Please visit [https://ukjs2020.com/](https://ukjs2020.com/){:target="_blank"} or contact me for further information.

 # Fellowships
 The School of Electrical Engineering, Electronics and Computer Science hosts numerous staff members awarded prestigious personal fellowships and is strongly committed to attracting and retaining more fellows in the future.

 Please visit this [link](https://www.liverpool.ac.uk/electrical-engineering-electronics-and-computer-science/fellowships/){:target="_blank"} for more information.
 If you are interested to apply with us, please do not hesitate to contact me.

 ## Newton International Fellowships for Post-Doc
-The [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application will open in 2021.
+The [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application usually opens in January and opens in March.
 Please contact us if you are interested.